Mission: We honor the past, explore the present, to shape the future.

 The Orange County Historical Society, Inc., organized in 1971 to raise money for a permanent museum building, which opened in Loch Haven Park in 1976.
 In 2000, the Historical Museum moved again, back to where it had started at Central Boulevard and Magnolia Avenue.
 The vacated 1927 Courthouse was restored to become the Orange County Regional History Center, and the Orange County Historical Society became the Historical Society of Central Florida, Inc., operating the History Center in partnership with the Orange County Board of County Commissioners.

-The current Orange County Regional History Center showcases the vast collections of the Historical Society of Central Florida, Inc. The museum features three floors of permanent exhibitions and also presents nationally important limited-run exhibitions.
+The current Orange County Regional History Center showcases the vast collections of the Historical Society of Central Florida, Inc. The museum features four floors of permanent exhibitions and also presents nationally important limited-run exhibitions.
 In 2006, the museum was accepted as an Affiliate of the Smithsonian Institution and was accredited by the American Association of Museums, the highest honor a museum can receive.

 Visit our page on Permanent Exhibits for more information about the permanent exhibits on display at the Orange County Regional History Center.

 The History Center houses the collections of the Historical Society of Central Florida.